 - An interesting version of this trope occurs in the 2007 Ghost Rider game.
 The player travels to various locales to hunt down Blackheart's demons who threaten to open the gateway to Hell on Earth, only to find that the gate opens anyway, as the path the Rider took drew an evil symbol on the Earth in the flames left behind by the Rider's bike.

-- The Elder Scrolls III: Morrowind has a rare justified example, as the player brings the Wraithguard, a magical gauntlet required to handle the tools of Kagrenac, to Dagoth Ur's lair in order to destroy the Heart of Lorkhan which is housed there.
-If the player were to be slain, Dagoth Ur would then have all the tools necessary to tap into the heart once again.
-Justified, since the tools are needed to destroy the heart and actually kill the Physical God Dagoth Ur.
+- Morrowind has a rare justified example, as the player brings the Wraithguard, a magical gauntlet required to handle the tools of Kagrenac, to Dagoth Ur's lair in order to sever his (and the Tribunal's) ties to the Heart of Lorkhan, which is housed there.
+If the player were to be slain, Dagoth Ur would then have all the tools necessary to tap into the Heart once again.
+Justified, since the tools are needed to unbind the Heart and actually kill the Physical God Dagoth Ur.

-- One of the side quests in The Elder Scrolls IV: Oblivion is based around this trope.
+- One side quest is based around this trope.
 (It's even called "Nothing You Can Possess," in reference to the Raiders of the Lost Ark quote.)
 A wealthy collector hires you to retrieve a particular carving from a ruin.
 Upon exiting the ruin, you're immediately accosted by a rival treasure hunter and his hired goons, demanding that you turn over the carving.

-- The Elder Scrolls V: Skyrim has an example in the Dawnguard expansion.
-When storming Castle Volkihar you bring with you the key pieces of Harkon's plan, Auriel's Bow and Serana.
+- In the Dawnguard DLC, when storming Castle Volkihar you bring with you the key pieces of Harkon's plan, Auriel's Bow and Serana.
 If the Dovahkiin were to be killed, Harkon would presumably enact his plan right then and there.

 - Also used in a side quest in Knights of the Old Republic, on the planet Korriban.
 Subverted if you choose to simply kill the student trying to threaten you, or if you give him a fake and let Uthar do your dirty work for you.